ericdunipace/RcppCGAL/README.md

 Much like the `BH` package, the `RcppCGAL` package can be used via the `LinkingTo:` field in the `DESCRIPTION` file in R packages.
 This will allow access to the header files in C/C++ source code.

 ### Version
-This package currently downloads the latest stable release from the CGAL GitHub.
+This package currently bundles the 5.6 stable release.

 ### Installation
 To install this package, you can install the version from CRAN: